Córdoba Patio Festival: Complete Guide

 Understanding the Festival de los Patios

-Every May, for twelve days, more than 50 private inner courtyards open their doors to the public during the Festival de los Patios.
+Every May, for fourteen days, 64 patios (52 competing in the contest, plus 12 non-competition institutional courtyards) open their doors to the public during the Festival de los Patios.
 Geraniums in red and pink fill the walls from street level to rooftop.
 A hundred-year-old jasmine at Patio Judíos n°23 perfumes the whole alley.
 Entry to every patio is free.
+The festival is also the highlight of visiting Córdoba in spring.

 What is a Córdoba patio?